cfgauss/r-novice-gapminder/_episodes/09-dplyr.md

 > {: .solution}
 {: .challenge}

-As with last time, first we pass the gapminder dataframe to the `filter()` function, then we pass the filtered version of the gapminder dataframe to the `select()` function. **Note:** The order of operations is very important in this case.
-If we used 'select' first, filter would not be able to find the variable continent since we would have removed it in the previous step.

-## Using group_by() and summarize()
+## Using group_by and summarize

 Now, we were supposed to be reducing the error prone repetitiveness of what can be done with base R, but up to now we haven't done that since we would have to repeat the above for each continent.
-Instead of `filter()`, which will only pass observations that meet your criteria (in the above: `continent=="Europe"`), we can use `group_by()`, which will essentially use every unique criteria that you could have used in filter.
+Instead of `filter`, which will only pass observations that meet your criteria (in the above: `continent=="Europe"`), we can use `group_by`, which will essentially use every unique criteria that you could have used in `filter`.

 ~~~